abhishekdas02/was-liberty-dockerimage-openjdk/README.md

 # was-liberty-dockerimage-openjdk
-Was liberty with openjdk in containers
+Websphere liberty with openjdk in containers